 Colombian cuisine is exciting and based on flavourful and exotic ingredients – some with names you probably don’t know.
 Taste the best cuisine of this South American country at Millo, opened in December 2016 in Santa Catalina.

 Lunch for less than 20€

 Outside the main areas of visitor interest are two great-value places – both a magnet for local business people.
-Basic Restaurant may be tucked away in a side street but the suited-and-booted brigade throng there for the great three-course lunch (less than 14€).
+Basic Restaurant may be tucked away in a side street but the suited-and-booted brigade throng there for the great three-course lunch.

 On Palma’s inner ring road La Mémé has a surprisingly stylish décor, smartly uniformed waiting staff, and a lunch menu at a similar price to Basic’s.

 In the city centre, high-profile local chef Andreu Genestra’s restaurant Aromata offers a ‘menú del día’ (including a drink) for less than 20€.

 This Swedish-owned restaurant is in the hotspot eating-out district of La Lonja and is one of three there under the same ownership.
 Smart, stylish, and with several eating areas, Chez Camille is best known for succulent meats – cooked on a Monolith Kamado grill, oysters, and choice of champagnes and cavas.